Connecting all generations to Jesus

 The Lord’s Supper is a commemoration of the incarnation and ultimate sacrifice of Jesus.
 This sacrifice of Jesus is represented by the bread and wine/grape juice as Jesus’ body and blood given for all so that some will enter into covenant with God through the intercession of Jesus.
 This covenant is the New Covenant which Christians proclaim when they take the Lord’s Supper.
 This universal act of fellowship for the body of believers displays not only the unity we have with Christ but also with one another.
 The Lord’s Supper points us to hopeful expectation that we have with the return of Christ when every believer from every age in history will unite as one multitude to observe the wedding supper of the Lamb, our King Jesus.
 (Matt.
 26:20-30, Mark 14:18-26, Luke 22:14-23, 1 Cor.
 11:18-34)

-For more details on specific Biblical teaching on other doctrinal matters in our Policies and Procedures which every elder and pastor affirms, or to see the full constitution and by-laws, click HERE to send us an email.
+For details on our governance, or to see the full constitution and by-laws, click HERE to send us an email.